MarcusCemes/image-processing-pipeline/packages/cli/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feat/AmazingFeatur`e)
+2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feat/AmazingFeature`)
 5. Open a Pull Request